renenw/relay/README.md

 I have several Arduino devices that track things like the depth of my swimming pool, as well as folk entering a PIN code to open the front gate.
 It is convenient for these devices to communicate events using UDP.
 However, AWS Gateway doesn't allow UDP endpoints and I'm not convinced embedded devices should be making HTML type requests.

-This little server acts as a relay, pushing UDP requests (and HTML requets) to AWS.
+This little server acts as a relay, pushing UDP requests (and HTTP requests) to AWS.

-# End Point
+# Relay End Point
-A JSON object is constructed with four fields:
+A JSON object is constructed with four fields, and POST'ed to the `GATEWAY`.
+The JSON object is as follows:
 |Field|Description|
 |-|-|
 |`source`|The device or source from which this message originates|